H.R. 6392: Home School Graduation Recognition Act

 Federal student aid administrators

-Students in states with stricter or unusual homeschool rules
+Students in states with unclear homeschool rules

 They could still face uneven outcomes if their state's laws do not clearly recognize their homeschool setting in the way the bill requires.